samthebest/dump/agile-data-and-tdd.md

 Yes it often is, that's why languages like Scala have awesome DSLs for **property based testing** (see ScalaCheck).
 Jim Coplien in the debate with Uncle Bob pointed out the power of CDD - Contract Driven Development.
 Using these frameworks one can write high level properties, or contracts, in a predicate calculus like DSL, then the framework will automatically generate test cases for you - as many as you want!

 Combining CDD with good automated CI can be awesome.
 We have a parameter in our tests which switches on "uber test mode", this tells all the property based tests to use an order or two of magnitude more test cases.
 The tests then take an order or two longer to run, but if this is happening at night, then it doesn't really matter.
-The "uber test mode" has sucessfully found several bugs while the developer effort was fractional.
+The "uber test mode" has successfully found several bugs while the developer effort was fractional.